 Indicator (d).
-The facility did not have ant allegations in the past year reportedly from an outside agency about prior abuse that occurred at the Maine Correctional Center.
-The Facility Investigator does have past experience in completing these types of investigations including completing investigations of decades-old allegations.
-He was able to confirm that he completes investigations and will go into the community to interview potential parties involved including former staff.
-The PREA Coordinator works for the Manager of Correctional Operations who has a working relationship with the state's county Jails.
-This collaboration which includes using the DOC PREA Coordinator as an outside reporting option for county jail inmates ensures any past allegations received by the hotline can be immediately acted on by the facility investigative team.
+The Mountain View Correctional Facility did have one allegation in the past year, reportedly from an outside facility, about prior abuse that occurred at MVCF.
+The facility SII team has past experience in completing these types of investigations, including investigations of years-old allegations.
+The trained investigator confirmed that SII members will complete a thorough review of the incident.
+He reports they will go into the community to interview potential parties involved, including former staff if needed.
+The PREA Coordinator works for the Manager of Correctional Operations, working with the state's county Jails.
+This collaboration, which includes using the DOC PREA Coordinator as an outside reporting option for county jail inmates, ensures the facility investigative team can immediately act on any past allegations received by the hotline.

-Maine Department of Corrections Policy 6.11.3 Sexual Misconduct- PREA Reporting and Investigations pages 3 and 4; addresses the requirements of reporting to other confinement facilities of incidents of sexual assault that had occurred in those facilities.
+The Maine Department of Corrections Policy 6.11.3 Sexual Misconduct- PREA Reporting and Investigations (pages 3- 4) addresses the requirements of reporting to other confinement facilities of incidents of sexual assault that had occurred in those facilities.
 The Policy requires that at all DOC facilities, notification is done in writing and within 72 hours.
 The interview with the Warden confirmed he is was aware of his responsibilities, including the documentation of notifications.
 The Warden discussed the expected response if another site notices, including ordering an investigation and notification to the facility PREA Monitor.
-The documentation reviewed supported notifications are made and in all but one of the cases, the information was timely.
-The PREA Monitor and the Warden are aware of the importance of timely reporting to another institution and have put systems in place to resolve the one untimely reporting.
+The documentation reviewed supported that when other institutions or community programs make notifications, MVCF will investigate.
+The PREA Monitor and the Warden are aware of the importance of timely reporting to another institution.